KarelZe/thesis/references/obsidian/chapters/🤖TabTransformer.md

 ---

 ## Notes
+- What must be known from another chapter: Why does it make sense to use transformer-based models for tabular data? -> Learn contetualized embeddings.
 - adapts the classical transformer of vaswani at el to the tabular domain
 - TabTransformer is an encoder-only model
 - learns contextualized embeddings of the categorical input
-- Why is a different
 - contextual embeddings have been heavily studied in nlp.
 Things are different in the tabular domain. (p.
 2)
 - Contextual embeddings  are highly successful in nlp.
-- TabTransformers applies a sequence of multi-head attention based transformer layers to obtain contextual embeddings from parametric embeddings.
 - Improved properties with regard to robustness through the use of contextual embeddings.
 - no decoder, no positional encoding
 - on a high level overwie model consists of an encoder for categorical inputss